usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-outscale.rst

 Example
 -------

-The following example shows an amazon builder with all the information to build and publish a machine image to Amazon EC2.
+The following example shows an Outscale builder with all the information to build and publish a machine image to Outscale.

 If you are using YAML: